Language development in children aged 1 to 3

 In your child’s first 3 years of life, they develop important language skills.
 Here’s how you can help them understand and learn new words.

-Language development: 1 to 3 years
+Language development from age 1 to 3

 12 to 18 months

-Talk about what your child is doing.
+Comment on what your child is doing.

 Toddlers generally say their first word between 12 and 16 months.
-Their initial vocabulary typically consists of names for familiar people and objects, but words linked to their routine, such as nap and bye-bye, are also common.
+Their initial vocabulary typically consists of names for familiar people and objects, but words linked to their routines, such as nap and bye-bye, are also common.

 In addition, 12-to-18-month-olds are able to recognize certain objects in books and point to them if prompted (e.g., “Where is the kitty?”).